We are a multidisciplinary team led by Dr. Roberta La Piana where multiple expertises and interests are represented.

 PRINCIPAL INVESTIGATOR

-Roberta is Assistant Professor in the Department of Neurology & Neurosurgery and Associate Member of the Department of Diagnostic Radiology at McGill University
+Roberta is Associate Professor in the Department of Neurology & Neurosurgery and Associate Member of the Department of Diagnostic Radiology at McGill University

 She earned her MD at University of Pavia, Italy, where she then specialized in Pediatric Neurology and Psychiatry.
 She completed her PhD in Neuroscience at McGill University.
 During her training, she developed an interdisciplinary profile which combines the expertise in neuroradiology and genetics with her clinical background.